Japanese Culture and Traditions

 Japanese festivals (matsuri) often originate from Shinto rituals, including processions, dances, and music.
 The Korean equivalent would be its vibrant folk festivals, like the Boryeong Mud Festival or the Andong Mask Dance Festival.

 In both cultures, bowing is a common form of greeting.
-However, several types of bows are used in Japan, each with different meanings and different uses.
+However, several types of bows are used in Japan, each with different meanings and uses.

 While bowing is common in Korea, the focus tends to be more on verbal expressions of respect and appropriate speech levels in the Korean language.